juanfrans-courses/dataViz_arch_hum/Spring_2017/02_Notes_and_Presentations/170127_Basic_Web_and_Github.md

     * `git commit -m "commit message"`.
     * `git push`.

+### Git branches and "pg-pages"
+* A branch is a copy of the main repository where you can experiment without breaking your "master" copy.
+They are very useful when you have a stable copy of a project (usually on the "master" branch) but you still want to work on other features or improvements without breaking this working copy.
+In this case you create a branch, change it and test it and once it is ready, merge it with the "master":
+  * To create a branch do `git branch <branchName>`.
+  * To switch to that new branch do `git checkout <branchName>`.
+  * To list the branches in your repository do `git branch`.
+The branch with a * next to it will be the one you are currently working on.
+  * When you are done with your branch and merge it back to the "master", switch to the master and do `git merge <branchName>`.
+  * Finally, to delete a branch do `git branch -d <branchName>`.
+* A **"gh-pages"** is a specific branch that GitHub will use to create a website.
+For your projects we will be using the "gh-pages":
+  * Once you start your project repository you should create a "gh-pages" branch and switch to it so that you are working on that branch.
+This way, whatever you change on your repository will be displayed as a website on GitHub.
+  * The URL for that page will be: https://<githubUserName>.github.io/<repositoryName>/

+### Git cheat sheet
+* This [Git Cheat Sheet](https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf) is a great resource.

 ### Troubleshooting Git
 * `git reset HEAD fileName`: undoes a file added to the local repository.